Neural circuits of motivated behaviors

 Summary

 Motivated behaviors fulfil the basic physiological needs of animals and enable their safety.
-In this course, you will learn about the neuronal circuits that detect potential dangers in the environment, sense internal states of the animals and initiate appropriate behavioral responses.
+In this course, you will learn about the neuronal circuits that process internal states, detect dangers in the environment, and organize appropriate behavioral responses.

 Content